xlc-dev/auwebbity/README.md

 ---

 Auwebbity is a powerful web-based audio editor that runs entirely in your browser.
-It features multi-track editing, audio effects (EQ, compression, reverb, delay, and more), waveform visualization, and export functionality—all without any installation required.
+It features multi-track editing, audio effects, waveform visualization, and export functionality all without any installation required.

 > [!IMPORTANT]
 > This software is currently in **beta** and is **very buggy and slow**.